Neural network initialization with nonlinear characteristics and information on hierarchical features: Proposal to employ information on hierarchical features

 \subsection{Proposal of new parameter initialization method}

-According to the above discussions, we propose a framework to include the information on the spectral bias.
+According to the above discussions, we propose a framework to include the information on the hierarchical features.
 In the original SWIM algorithm, the scale factor $s_1$ is set to a constant value for all hidden layers.
-Since $s_1$ controls the scale of the activation function, we change $s_1$ for each intermediate layer, as in Fig.~\ref{fig:proposal}; we write the hyperparameter for the $l$-th layer as $s_{1,l}$.
+However, since $s_1$ controls the scale of the activation function, we change $s_1$ for each intermediate layer, as in Fig.~\ref{fig:proposal}; we write the hyperparameter for the $l$-th layer as $s_{1,l}$.

-The discussion on spectral bias suggests that it would be better to process coarse information in the early layers and deal with fine details in the later layers.
-Hence, we propose the following ordered setting:
+The discussion on the hierarchical features suggests that it would be better to process coarse information in the early-stage hidden layers and deal with fine details in the late-stage hidden layers.
+Hence, we propose the following ``ordered'' setting:

 where $s_{1,1} \leq s_{1,2} \leq s_{1,3} \leq \cdots \leq s_{1,L}$.
 While we tried several settings for $s_2$, there were no significant differences.
 Hence, we employed the above setting.